How I Created a Scalable, Cross-Platform Tile System for a Better Shopping Experience

 -Brad’s Deals User

-“It feels like we are being transparent with our consumers by including more product details instead of purposefully being vague to get a click.”
+“It feels like we are being honest with our customers by including more product details instead of purposefully being vague to get a click.”

 -Brad’s Deals Editor